Workflomics/workflomics-readthedocs/docs/source/domain-expert-guide/domain-development.rst

 Edit `constraints.json`
 ^^^^^^^^^^^^^^^^^^^^^^^

 Modify the `constraints.json` file to include domain-specific constraints such as tool dependencies, data types, and workflow limitations.
-This file should be linked or referenced in `config.json` as needed.
+This file can be referenced in `config.json`, as currently done in the template, or included directly in the `config.json` file under the `constraints` field.

 For more details on constraint formatting, see the `constraints documentation <https://ape-framework.readthedocs.io/en/latest/docs/specifications/constraints.html#constraint-templates>`_.